How to check the alternator voltage output is one more simple check-up you can do on your own.

 If you’re going to DIY the alternator repair and have some basic mechanical skills, try buying a new or used complete alternator and do the replacement in this manner.

-This way, a good outcome and a quality repair is much likely.
+This way, a good outcome, and quality repair are much likely.